xianchaoxiu/EAI/README.md

 <a name="Surveys" />

 ## Surveys

+Large language models for robotics: Opportunities, challenges, and perspectives Large language models for robotics: A survey
 Recent Advances in Robot Navigation via Large Language Models: A Review
 - [2025] Low-Rank Adaptation for Foundation Models: A Comprehensive Review, arXiv [[Paper](https://arxiv.org/pdf/2501.00365)]